drocarmo/drocarmo.github.com/_posts/2013-10-19-max-temkin-at-creativemornings.markdown

 ![Alt text]({{ base.url }}/assets/images/posts/maxtemkin1.jpg "Creative Morning's Instagram @chicago_cm")

-On Friday morning of Chicago Ideas Week, [Max Temkin](http://maxistentialism.com/) spoke about this month's theme; "[Play](http://creativemornings.com/themes/play)".
+On Friday morning of Chicago Ideas Week, [Max Temkin](http://maxistentialism.com/) spoke about this month's theme; “[Play](http://creativemornings.com/themes/play)”.
 Max was a perfect speaker for this month, as he is known for his incredibly playful games such as [Cards Against Humanity](http://cardsagainsthumanity.com/) and [Humans vs Zombies](http://humansvszombies.org/).

->"Do whatever makes you happy, is total bullshit."
+>“Do whatever makes you happy, is total bullshit.”

 ### We can't get what ought from what is.

 Chicago's creative community jammed into the GE Garage's maker space and was invited to play with all of their 3D printers and tools.
 His talk began with an intimate clip of Steve Jobs explaining how you should do what you love.
 This is great advice, but as we find out, Max asks us not to be [sophists](http://en.wikipedia.org/wiki/Sophist).
 He argues that sophists apply ideas to satisfy themselves, while we should be virtuous and design by our values.

->"I don't know why we are are here, but I'm pretty sure it's not in order to enjoy ourselves."
+>“I don't know why we are are here, but I'm pretty sure it's not in order to enjoy ourselves.”
 >
 >-[Ludwig Wittgenstein](http://en.wikiquote.org/wiki/Ludwig_Wittgenstein)